russross/meddler/README.md

 Meddler is distributed under the BSD 2-Clause License:

-> Copyright © 2013 Russ Ross
+> Copyright © 2013 Russ Ross.
 > All rights reserved.
 >
 > Redistribution and use in source and binary forms, with or without